 Editor of the New York Times Best-Selling The Answer by Rebecca Sugar; Shadows of the Dark Crystal, the first in a series of young adult novels set in the world of Jim Henson’s The Dark Crystal; the illustrated chapter-book series Beasts of Olympus by Lucy Coats, Adam F. Watkins’s robot-themed picture books (Raybot and Weebot, Raybot, R is for Robot), and the gross-out middle grade horror series Monster Juice by M. D. Payne.

-Renee Hooker is an Assistant Editor working on fiction and nonfiction leveled readers, picture books, chapter books, and licenses.
-She’s drawn to stand-out characters with diverse, dynamic voices, and particularly enjoys stories with a feminist bent.
-Above all, she aspires to publish books that make readers laugh, think, and feel included.
+Renee Kelly works on leveled readers, picture books, chapter books, middle grade novels, and more.
+She’s drawn to stand-out characters with diverse, dynamic voices, and particularly enjoys stories with a good dose of girl power.
+Above all, she aspires to publish books that are inspiring, inclusive, and entertaining.

 Nick Magliato is an editor who publishes high-quality books in response to cultural trends.
 Whether fiction or non-fiction, board or picture book, middle-grade or YA, he keeps a close finger on the cultural pulse of America to create books that are welcome additions to young readers’ shelves.

 Nathaniel Tabachnik edits everything from board books through young adult.
 He’s on the look-out for fresh, diverse voices that share the weird and funny, extraordinary and authentic experiences of kids and young adults: self-aware, laugh-out-loud picture books, emotionally resonant, humorous middle grades, and incisive, inclusive YAs.
 When he isn’t editing, you can find him somewhere outdoors.